 I’m an extreme fan of the public library to the point where I feel elated whenever I check out new books.
 I’m also a psychotherapist, which I love.
 I think it’s easier than parenting.

 I have two small children, my itty bitty yiddies.
 I love these children in a wild, mystical way which is even more terrifying than people make it out to be.

-Our baby E. was born with her own unique genetic map.
-That’s how we’ve decided to talk about her rare chromosomal deletion (it’s a big one, on the Q arm of the 12th chromosome).
-The genetic counselor from the hospital told us that she may be impaired, possibly in some sort of seismic way, but there are only 4 people documented in the world who have this deletion.
+Our tiny daughter E. was born with a unique genetic map.
+That’s how we label her rare chromosomal deletion (it’s a big one, on the Q arm of the 12th chromosome).
+Genetic counselors have told us that she may be impaired, possibly in some sort of seismic way, but there are only four people documented in the world who have this deletion.
 The other children who have it are heartbreakingly altered.
-One is learning to tie her shoes, finally, at age 12.
-But because this condition is so rare, there is no roadmap for our girl.
-How she will be affected will unfold as she develops, over the hours and days and years.
+But because this condition is so rare, there is no roadmap.
+How our daughter will be affected will unfold as she develops, over the hours and days and years.
 Whether she will eat, walk, talk, and be able to process information the way we had expected: we will see.

-I hope that in telling our story, it will help someone, somewhere, feel a little bit less alone.
+My biggest hope is that by telling our story, it will help someone, somewhere, feel a little less alone.

 If you are into linear thinking, then start at the bottom.
 It’s all in chronological order, so that’s the beginning.
 But feel free to start wherever you would like.
 I’m just glad you are here.